-British contralto Claudia Huckle made her Royal Opera debut in 2015 as Third Lady (Die Zauberflöte).
+British contralto Claudia Huckle made her Royal Opera debut in 2015 as Third Lady (Die Zauberflöte) and has since returned to sing Mérope (Oedipe).

 Huckle studied at the Royal College of Music, the New England Conservatory and the Curtis Institute of Music.
 She was the first female recipient of the Brigit Nilsson Prize for singing Wagner at Operalia 2013.
 She is a former member of the Domingo-Cafritz Young Artist Program at Washington National Opera, where her roles included Irene (Tamerlano with Plácido Domingo), Hänsel (Hänsel und Gretel) and Kate Pinkerton (Madama Butterfly).
 She was a member of Leipzig Opera for four years, where her roles included Third Lady, Olga (Eugene Onegin), Flosshilde (Das Rheingold), Schwertleite (Die Walküre), Hänsel, Princess Clarisse (L’Amour des trois oranges) and Venus (Weill’s One Touch of Venus).